speakeztech/mlir-tutorial/docs/tutorials/README.md

 **The lesson:** View these tutorials as teaching **core MLIR infrastructure patterns**—dialect design, transformation passes, progressive lowering, analysis frameworks—that apply across all compilation targets.
 Do not over-index on tensor operations as the primary use case.

-### Compilation Philosophy: Correct by Construction
+### Fidelity Philosophy

 **A subtle but crucial insight from the tutorials:** Many examples address challenges arising from **dynamic and gradually-typed languages** (Python, etc.) where:
-- Type information is incomplete or arrives late
+- Type information is incomplete or must be reconstructed
-- IR must be reconstructed through multiple passes
+- IR must be reformulated through multiple passes
-- Recursive compilation and re-lowering occur
+- Recursive compilation and re-lowering can be triggered
 - Optimization passes spend significant effort "fixing" structural problems introduced by permissive source languages

 You'll notice throughout tutorials 7-11 that considerable pass complexity addresses **inserting structure that wasn't present semantically**—normalization, canonicalization, verification, type conversion, bufferization.

-**The Fidelity Framework difference:** F# is a **strongly-typed functional language** following the **"correct by construction"** philosophy:
+**The Fidelity Framework difference:** F# is a **strongly-typed functional language** making a good faith effort to embrace a **"correct by construction"** principle:
 - Type correctness enforced at source level by design-time LSP/compiler services
 - Rich static type information propagates through compilation
 - Structural correctness guaranteed before lowering begins